Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable3.md

 ### Tips on using Using GPIO as input

 While you're creating your GPIO input script, you'll notice that a simple polling method of using the GPIO may not give the results desired.
-To remedy this, we suggesting looking into setting up [interrupts/callbacks](http://abyz.me.uk/rpi/pigpio/python.html#callback) with the GPIO pins, or using [software debounce](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Debounce).
+To remedy this, we suggesting looking into setting up [interrupts/callbacks](http://abyz.me.uk/rpi/pigpio/python.html#callback) with the GPIO pins.

 ## Wiggle Motors (D)